Skip to Content

 Sacred Valley Peru | Sacred Valley of the Incas | 1 Day in the Sacred Valley | Day Trips from Cusco | Maras Salt Mines Peru | Maras Peru | Moray Ruins Peru | Ollantaytambo Peru | Ollantaytambo Ruins | Cusco Day Trips | Sacred Valley Guide #sacredvalley #sacredvalleyperu #perutravel #southamericatravel

-You can also opt for the 1-day Sacred Valley Day Tour with FlashpackerConnect if you would rather see Machu Picchu separately!
+You can also opt for a 1-day Sacred Valley Day Tour if you would rather see Machu Picchu separately!

 Kat & Chris looking out over the salt mines in the Sacred Valley Peru